thass0/hvme/README.md

 functions and thereby don't extend the core language.

 **Right now, you can use the following I/O functions.**
+Checkout the `examples/` to get an idea of how to use them.

   - `Sys.print_char(ch) -> 0`: prints the given character.